Connect with others who understand.

 How Can You Prevent Recurrence?

 There have been great advances made in the treatment of breast cancer.
-The actual recurrence rate now, with current treatments, may be lower than existing studies reflect.
+The actual recurrence rate now, with current treatment options, may be lower than existing studies reflect.
 This is because there hasn’t been enough time for clinical trials to show the effect of newer treatments.
 Even newly published studies include people diagnosed and treated years ago.

 If you develop recurrent breast cancer, there are now more treatments than ever.